 One tool that can help here is Customer Match, which Norwegian telco business Telia used in 2019 to deliver more personalised campaigns to its key audience segments, and achieve a conversion rate 22% higher than average.

 There’s also Remarketing Audiences in Google Ads or Google Analytics.
 This allows marketers to use their offline or online first party data to reach and engage with potential customers across Search, Gmail, YouTube, and Display.
-It helped Swedish fashion retailer Stayhard to reconnect with engaged viewers who had watched their videos, and increase site traffic by 55% year-on-year.
+Last summer, it helped Swedish fashion retailer Stayhard to reconnect with engaged viewers who had watched their videos, and increase site traffic by 55% year-on-year.

 One specific and timely way these tools can help companies facing unexpected supply chain or logistical challenges, is by allowing them to optimise their ads to reach only a certain subset of customers or advertise only a certain category of products.
 For example, a retailer struggling to fulfill orders due to a lack of warehouse staff can use Customer Match to prioritise who sees their ads — in this case, their most loyal customers.

-You can also use it in combination with Similar Audiences, which helped Vodafone Turkey2 boost conversion rates by 44%, by connecting with new users who were similar to existing valuable customer segments or site visitors.
+You can also use it in combination with Similar Audiences, which in 2018 helped Vodafone Turkey boost conversion rates by 44%, by connecting with new users who were similar to existing valuable customer segments or site visitors.

 Retailers can also explore the Site Search functionality of Google Analytics to see whether customers are predominantly searching for information such as their delivery or returns policy.
 If so, the design of the site could be altered to make this content easier to find and more visible.